 In informal food supply chains, perceptions about the quality of services of value chain actors such as agro-input dealers, traders and processors are an important input in the decision making processes underlying the structure, conduct and performance of the value chain.
 We thus investigated perceptions of maize farmers about the input and service providers in informal maize value chains; and the perceptions of these input and service providers about themselves.
 We were particularly interested in gender-based heterogeneity in these perceptions.
 Perceptions were captured through ratings given on dimensions like ease of access, quality of service, price competitiveness, and reputation.

 We find that agro-input dealers, traders and processors consistently rate themselves higher than how farmers rate them, except for one attribute that is easily observable by both those who rate and those who get rated.
 We do not find that gender plays a significant role in self-assessments, except perhaps for the fact that women seem to rate themselves somewhat higher on the quality dimension.
 The sex of the actor being rated does not affect the rating that they receive and we find no signs of gender-based homophily for women in the ratings.
-There is some evidence that female farmers rate more favourably than male farmers, but only in some dimensions.
-Taken together, women actors rate themselves relatively higher and/or farmers rate female actors relatively lower when price and quality considerations are concerned.
+There is some evidence that female farmers rate more favourably than male farmers.
+Taken together, women actors rate themselves relatively higher and/or farmers rate female actors relatively lower when price competitiveness is concerned and higher when quality is considered.
 Female actors may also be too modest with respect to the reputation they have.

 In terms of policy implications, it is reassuring to find that one of the key hypotheses in this study, namely that female agro-input dealers, traders and processors are systematically rated lower than male actors, was not supported by the data.
 Still, given an extensive literature that does find discrimination in a variety of contexts (eg. Lyness & Heilman, 2006; Mengel et al., 2018; Mitchell & Martin, 2018), we caution against sweeping conclusions.
 Heterogeneous effects between actors may suffer from low sample size and limited variation in the gender of the actor.
 For instance, we do find that male agro-input dealers get higher scores for location than women, and this effect may become significant if the sample size grows.